Major snowstorm hits Chicago, heads toward New England

 | KANSAS CITY

-KANSAS CITY A major winter storm swept through parts of the Midwest on Sunday, dumping more than a foot (30 cm) of snow in the Chicago area before tracking toward New England, closing schools throughout the Midwest and East.
+KANSAS CITY A major winter storm swept through parts of the Midwest on Sunday, dumping more than a foot (30 cm) of snow in Chicago area before tracking toward New England, a region still reeling from a powerful blizzard that struck only days ago.

-Chicago Public Schools, the third largest public school system in the United States, along with districts in Detroit, Boston and Providence, Rhode Island, canceled classes for Monday as the National Weather Service issued storm warnings and watches continued from western Iowa into upper New England.
+The fresh snowfall and strong winds complicated the plans of millions of Americans in the Midwest planning to travel to Super Bowl parties on Sunday evening.
+In Chicago's two major airports, about 1,400 flights were canceled.

 “Now we are worried about the winds, with blizzard warnings and near white-out conditions,” said Amy Seeley, a meteorologist with the National Weather Service in Chicago.
 “It’s reducing visibilities and will cause problems for people traveling tonight.”

-In Champaign, Illinois, 68 homes were evacuated when a tanker truck overturned on Interstate 57, according to a statement from Governor Bruce Rauner's office.
-The tanker was found to have no hazardous material but the freeway remained closed late on Sunday afternoon, according to the statement.

-The storm knocked out power to nearly 20,000 customers in Illinois, the office said.

-The storm path extends from which forecast up to 18 inches (45 cm) of snow in the Chicago area.
+The storm path extends from eastern Nebraska and South Dakota to the Great Lakes states and into the northern reaches of New England, according to the National Weather Service, which forecast up to 18 inches (45 cm) of snow in the Chicago area.

 Bitter cold weather is forecast to follow the snow across the country.
-In Grand Island, Nebraska, the temperature plunged to 7 Fahrenheit (-14 Celsius) by mid-afternoon on Sunday.
+In Grand Island, Nebraska, the temperature plunged to 7 Farenheit (-14 Celsius) by mid-afternoon on Sunday.

+Winter storm warnings were posted from the Great Lakes states to New England through Monday.
+Northern and southern areas of the Midwest mostly escaped with light snow.

 Cathy McDonagh, bar manager at Curragh Traditional Irish Pub in northwest Chicago, said the pub was open for Super Bowl watching, but the snow could put a damper on the festivities.